The Wimbledon Trilogy

-They were collected together in a combined volume entitled The Wimbledon Trilogy in 1995 (ISBN 978-0571176335).
+The three books were combined into a single volume entitled The Wimbledon Trilogy in 1995 (ISBN 978-0571176335).

 Scenes from a Poisoner's Life (1994, ISBN 978-0-571-17403-4), is a series of 12 linked stories, one for each month of the year concerning characters from the Wimbledon Trilogy.

 Screen adaptation

 The Wimbledon Poisoner was adapted for television in 1994 by the BBC.
 Originally in two parts and directed by Robert Young it starred Robert Lindsay as Henry Farr, Alison Steadman as Elinor and Philip Jackson as Inspector Rush.